Applied-Machine-Learning-2022/microdebitage-ml-project/README.md

 ```
 ![min_samples_split vs accuracy](https://user-images.githubusercontent.com/106893508/180866102-b9406195-034d-41cb-8e89-915d759f3dfd.png)

+I also did this method with the parameters 'max_depth', 'min_samples_leaf', and 'min_weight_fraction_leaf'.
+I inserted these parameters into a decision tree and got an accuracy of 80.8%.
+I attempted to use GridSearchCV for decision trees, and it gave a lower accuracy, around 80.7% (although it took a long time to do so).
+I did not run the random forest model for this scenario because decision trees were more promising.

+#### Column Deletion
+With the deleted columns, a non-tuned decision tree model had an accuracy of [I need to rerun the dt

 ##### Some Shortcomings...
 only using accuracy as a performance metric
 not tuning random forest even though it was low accuracy